 The Assembly shall establish three mandatory progress reporting dates during each semester, designated by Assembly majority vote during the first two meetings of each semester or by majority vote of the Executive Board.

 All committee chairs and liaisons shall prepare and deliver progress reports to the Assembly at each of the three designated reporting dates, including: accomplishment details since the previous report, current projects or initiatives, obstacles encountered, areas where support is needed, and plans until the next reporting date.

+These progress reports are to be delivered in a transferable document, such as a written-out report, to the Vice President for Communications, who will make the progress report publicly available in a manner of their discretion.

 The designated reporting dates shall be strategically spaced throughout the semester, with the first report occurring no later than the fourth week of classes and the third report occurring no later than three weeks before the final meeting of the semester.